 The Siouxland Interstate Metropolitan Planning Council (SIMPCO), as the Metropolitan Planning Organization (MPO), has developed a Transportation Planning Work Program (TPWP) for the Sioux City Metropolitan Planning Area (hereinafter referred to as the "Metropolitan Planning Area") consisting of the cities of Sioux City and Sergeant Bluff, Iowa; Dakota City and South Sioux City, Nebraska; Dakota Dunes and North Sioux City, South Dakota; and the unincorporated portions of Woodbury, Plymouth, Dakota, and Union Counties that lie within the metropolitan planning area boundary.
 This TPWP was put together under the direction of the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Iowa Department of Transportation (Iowa DOT), Nebraska Department of Transportation (NDOT), and South Dakota Department of Transportation (SDDOT), as a requirement of the Infrastructure Investment and Jobs Act (IIJA) of 2021.
 The IIJA Act was signed by the President on November 15, 2021.
 IIJA Act provides federal funding authorizations for the highway network, highway safety, alternative modes, and mass transportation through Fiscal Year 2026.
-The IIJA builds on the foundation set by the past transportation bills, the Intermodal Surface Efficiency Act of 1991 (ISTEA) and the Transportation Equity Act: A Legacy for Users (SAFETEA-LU), Moving Ahead for Progress in the 21st Century Act (MAP-21) and Fixing American's Surface Transportation Act (FAST).
+The IIJA builds on the foundation set by the past transportation bills, the Intermodal Surface Efficiency Act of 1991 (ISTEA) and the Transportation Equity Act for the 21st Century (TEA-21), the Safe Accountable Flexible Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), Moving Ahead for Progress in the 21st Century Act (MAP-21) and Fixing American's Surface Transportation Act (FAST).